OneKey-Network/addressability-framework/mvp-spec/audit-log-design.md

 # The Audit Log

-The Audit Log is the data attached to an Addressable Content so that the user can see how has used her/his Prebid Addressability Framework Data for generating this content.
+The Audit Log is the data attached to an Addressable Content so that the user can see how has used their Prebid Addressability Framework Data for generating this content.
 This document describes technical aspects in addition of [the Audit Log Requirements](audit-log-requirements.md).